PO Box 3091

 My time with the AFP coincided with the birth of CONTACT magazine.
 We started as a four-person committee, but two left (were ousted) before the first magazine was published.
 The one remaining partner withdrew his support after the second issue of CONTACT magazine, which my wife Rosie and I produced from then on.

 For the most part, CONTACT has been produced as a sideline to what were pretty full-on day jobs.

 You can read more about my credentials as a defence reporter – and my motivations for starting CONTACT Magazine here.

 Other jobs I’ve held down (for various lengths of time) include Editor RAAF Newspaper, Chief of Staff Army Newspaper, Media Operations Officer Defence HQ – and, as a younger man, taxi driver, lawnmower, car washer, furniture removalist and dairy farmer.

-I am on the high side of 50 years old, married to Rosie, with two adult daughters and one granddaughter.
 My wife and I both speak with remnants of Irish accents, but we’ve lived in Australia longer than we lived in Ireland.

 I am now on a TPI pension from DVA (read about some of my mental-health journey here).